Skip to Main Content

 Explore nWave Pictures, Grid VFX, and leading VFX, color grading, and sound mixing facilities across Brussels and Antwerp

-The decision between local and international post-production facilities can make or break your project's timeline and budget.
-With Belgium productions, you're looking at world-class local facilities in Brussels and major cities, competitive rates compared to London or New York, and the flexibility of hybrid workflows that leverage both local and international resources.
-The choice depends on your specific needs: editorial timeline, budget constraints, client location, and technical requirements.
-We work with post facilities across Belgium and coordinate international workflows regularly—here's what you need to know to make the right decision for your production.
+Here is how this works in practice.
+The decision between local and global post-prod facilities can make or break your project's timeline and budget.
+With Belgium shoots, you're looking at top-tier local facilities in Brussels and major cities, competitive rates compared to London or New York, and the flexibility of hybrid workflows that leverage both local and global resources.
+The choice depends on your specific needs: editorial timeline, budget constraints, client location, and tech needs.
+We work with post facilities across Belgium and set up global workflows often—here's what you need to know to make the right decision for your production.

 Understanding Your Post-Production Options